 I criticize communism, because it killed more people than any other ideology in the 19th and 20th centuries -- bar none.

 Criticizing communism and condemning mass crimes against humanity isn't "McCarthyism".
 McCarthy wanted people to be fired from their jobs for their pro-communist sympathies.
 I don't advocate firing people from their jobs over their beliefs or harming people with different beliefs.
 I do believe in strenuously debating beliefs that harm other people.
+I especially oppose firing people over their statements, good or bad, on Twitter or Facebook.
+The exception is anonymous government officials like @NatSecWonk.

 I *do* question why communists or extremists of any kind would get to take over government and education with their ideology representing mass murder and not expect any pushback or pluralism.